Coalition

 Youth-Serving Organization – Ross Hoover

-Law Enforcement – Chief Bill Steele
+Law Enforcement – Greg Pickering

 Religious or Fraternal Organization – Mark Began